N8Brooks/snowball/README.md

 ### stopWords

 Stop words generally provide little or no information.
-Some languages come with common stop words from the [snowball-website](https://github.com/snowballstem/snowball-website).
-These can also be imported individually from the file containing the stopwords for that language.
+Some stemmers come with common stop words from their specific language [snowball-website](https://github.com/snowballstem/snowball-website).
+These can also be imported individually.
 You should tokenize and stem these stop words the same way you do with your input text.

 ```ts
 import { assert } from "https://deno.land/std@0.126.0/testing/asserts.ts";